 Bumpers for a Dock's Corner

 Beginner boaters might think it's difficult to hit the corner of the dock, but you'd be surprised!
 Actually, hitting the dock's corners is, as you can guess, one of the easiest ways to damage your boat.
 There were a number of times I've had a close call hitting the corner of the dock when trying to come into the slip.

-- Corner fender Looking similar to boat fenders, this version fits neatly onto dock corners for vertical protection of the corner bumpers.
+- Corner fender - Looking similar to boat fenders, this version fits neatly onto dock corners for vertical protection of the corner bumpers.
 The downside is you might find some algae growth on the bottom, depending on the dock's measurements.
-It's worth cleaning every so often, though, instead of denting your boat!
+It's worth cleaning every so often, though, instead of denting your boat.

-- Lay-flat bumper This type of corner bumper is a great option for those who want something low-profile that will lay flat against the edge of the dock and not interfere with any cleats or lines.
+- Lay-flat bumper -This type of corner bumper is a great option for those who want something low-profile that will lay flat against the edge of the dock and not interfere with any cleats or lines.

-- Edge-wrapper Similar in shape to the lay-flat bumper, this style wraps all the way around the corner and on top of the dock to provide full protection from the corner.
+- Edge-wrapper - Similar in shape to the lay-flat bumper, this style wraps all the way around the corner and on top of the dock to provide full protection from the corner.

-- Dock wheel Dock wheels offer substantial protection from the corner of the dock and significant cushioning to reduce impact.
+- Dock wheel - Dock wheels offer substantial protection from the corner of the dock and significant cushioning to reduce impact.
 Since they spin and move with the boat, they also offer the added bonus of guiding your boat into the slip, much like having someone on the dock push your boat out for you.
 If you end up sailing into the slip at a bad angle, the dock wheel will help straighten you out and guide the boat into the slip.
 This is especially useful when trying to dock in the dark after a night boating session.